IBM-Cloud/local-liberty-tutorial/docs/004-LIBERTY-COUCHDB.md

   ![](images/couchdb-datasource.png)

+  Note: the use of *cloudant-for-liberty* in the *id* and *jndiName* is not random.
+  When we will run this app in Bluemix we will need to create a Cloudant service.
+  We will use *cloudant-for-liberty* as the name for the service there and let the Liberty runtime do its auto-configuration.
+  In particular binding the Cloudant service to the *couchdb/cloudant-for-liberty* jndi name.

 1. Replace the values for username and password with the one you defined earlier in CouchDB web interface.

 1. Save the file.